camrti/SAReport/README.md

 The objective of this project is to implement a comprehensive e-learning system designed to assist users in tailoring their learning pathways and enhancing their skill sets.
-Developed with a strong emphasis on situational awareness, this project is structured into two primary components: the rst involves Goal-Driven Task Analysis (GDTA), and the second focuses on the implementation of an integrated dashboard.
+Developed with a strong emphasis on situational awareness, this project is structured into two primary components: the first involves Goal-Driven Task Analysis (GDTA), and the second focuses on the implementation of an integrated dashboard.

 ## Repository Contents